landonma/Data-Management-Templates-Project/Documentation_Template/Documentation_Template_exampe.md

 ## METHODOLOGICAL INFORMATION

-*[Describe the methodology used to generate the dataset]*
-*[Include links or references to publications or other documentation containing methodological information]*
-*[Do not copy paste the methods section from a pending publication unless you have made sure that you can do that.
-Some journals may consider this as a publication, and will not accept a manuscript with a section that has already been published.]*
-*[If you want to refer to an article that has not been accepted for publication yet, include as much information as you have at the moment (e.g. authors and title).
-If the publication has been published include the DOI in the citation.
-If the publication does not have a DOI (like a dissertation) include a URL.]*

 1) Description of methods used for collection/generation of data:
-*[experimental design or protocols used in data collection]*
+The Visible Infrared Imaging Radiometer Suite (VIIRS) is an active fire product and is part of the Fire Imformation for Resource Managment Sytem (FIRMS).
+This sensor is aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi-NPP) satellite.
+The sensor looks for strong emissions in the mid-infrared bands.
+A suite of tests then filter out cloud mask and other false alarms.
+The algorithm and full description can be [read here](https://cdn.earthdata.nasa.gov/conduit/upload/4681/Schroeder_et_al_2014b_RSE.pdf).

 2) Methods for processing the data:
 The data was first process in ArcGIS Pro v2.3.1 then process in RStudio Desktop 1.1.463 with R-3.5.2.
-The shape file containing the fire points and the shape file containing the region polygons.
 Using the select tool all observations with a low confidence were filtered out only leaving the observations with nominal or high confidence.
 The identity tool was then used to add the region, sub-district and village name to the points.
-The select tool was used to separate the points with the following names from the rest of the data: !!.
-The selected points were then make into a new shape file and removed from the orignal shape file.
-The orginal was process !!.
+The select tool was used to separate the points with the following DESA names from the rest of the data: Sering, Pelalawan, Kuala Tolam, Teluk Meranti, Teluk Binjai, Petodaan, Kuala Panduk, Pulau Muda, Langgam, Penarikan, Pkl Gondai, Tanjung Padang, Lukit and Olak.
+The selected points were then make into a new shape file.

-looked at the overview for Dates took out the 2015 fires which caused the program to form

-3) Instrument- or software-specific information needed to interpret the data:
-The shape files are viable in GIS software such as ArcGIS Pro or QGIS.
-The files were create using ArcGIS Pro v2.3.1.

-5) Environmental/experimental conditions:
-*[e.g., cloud cover, atmospheric influences, computational environment, etc.]*

-6) Describe any quality-assurance procedures performed on the data:

-7) People involved with sample collection, processing, analysis and/or submission:
+3) People involved with sample collection, processing, analysis and/or submission:
-Mike Wazowski did the data processing which created the modified shape files.
+The data processing which created the modified shape files was done by Mike Wazowski.

 ## DATA & FILE OVERVIEW

-*[All files in the dataset should be listed here.
-If a file naming schema is used, it is fine to explain it instead of listing all the files.
-Include directory structure if necessary.]*
-*[Filenames should include extension.]*

 1) File List

-      A. Filename:
+      A. Filename: VIIRS_12_18_INDONESIA.shp
-        Short description:
+        Short description: VIIRS fire pixels for Indonesia 2012 to 2018

-      B. Filename:
+      B. Filename: VIIRS_12_18_TREATED.shp
-        Short description:

-      C. Filename:
-        Short description:
+        Short description: VIIRS fire pixels for Indonesia 2012 to 2018

 2) Relationship between files:
+VIIRS_12_18_TREATED.shp is a subset of VIIRS_12_18_INDONESIA.shp contain only those in FFVP.

 3) Formats
-*[List all the formats present in this dataset.
-Include explanations or instructions if necessary (e.g. links to page describing a metadata standard)]*
+Both files are a shape file (.shp).
+There are several parts to a shape file but you open them in GIS software you can naviagate to the .shp.

-## TABULAR DATA-SPECIFIC INFORMATION FOR: *[FILENAME]*
+## TABULAR DATA-SPECIFIC INFORMATION FOR: VIIRS_12_18_INDONESIA.shp

-*[This section should be created for each file or dataset that requires explanation of variables.
-Typically, this is always needed for tabular data with columns and column headers.
-All variables should be described.
-Include the units.]*

-1) Number of variables: 19 variables
+1) Number of variables: 28 variables

-2) Number of cases/rows:
+2) Number of cases/rows: 2,304,511